ciren/cilib-tutorial/src/pages/intro/conventions.md

 val number = 21 // My number
 println(s"My favorite number is $number") // My message
 ```
 The second type of code block uses [tut][link-tut] to ensure it compiles.
-You can see the result of the compilation aas a comment.
+You can see the result of the compilation as a comment.

 ```tut:book
 "cilib".toUpperCase